All Episodes

 She's a journalist.

-No restrictions, go anywhere.
+No restrictions go anywhere.

-Get to the bottom of it, get to the truth.
+Get to the bottom of it.

 Blah, blah, blah, blah, blah.